documentationfor yFiles for HTML 3.0.0.1

 }

-The following example sets custom styles as selection indicators for all nodes, edges and labels:
+The same pattern can be used to customize the selection indicators for all nodes, edges, and labels:

 function customizeSelection(graphComponent) {